 The statute further provides that, once the other parent initiates proceedings to modify custody, “The court shall hold the hearing under this subsection in an expeditious manner” – or in other words, as soon as possible.
-If your ex-wife or ex-husband is seeking a custody modification, it is in your best interests to retain a family law attorney immediately.
+If your ex-wife or ex-husband is seeking a custody modification, it is in your best interests to retain a criminal defense attorney immediately.

 Moreover, it is absolutely critical that you are represented by a Philadelphia criminal defense lawyer when facing your charges, as the penalties imposed for these types of convictions can be severe.
 Many sex crimes are categorized as felonies, which, in Pennsylvania, are subject to fines ranging from $15,000 to $25,000, as well as lengthy prison terms ranging from seven to 20 years.
 Life imprisonment is possible in some instances.

 Furthermore, in addition to being incarcerated and heavily fined, you may also be required to register as a sex offender depending on the offense.
 Needless to say, becoming a registered sex offender can create significant barriers to both personal and professional relationships.
 Despite a profusion of anti-discrimination laws, the reality is that many sex offenders struggle to find housing and employment for many years after they are convicted.